Skip to content

 • Fine-tune the chosen LLM on the generated code.
 The goal is for the LLM to learn the translation patterns and nuances between ksqlDB or Spark SQL and Flink SQL.

 • Prompt Engineering: Experiment with different prompt structures during fine-tuning and inference.
 A good prompt will guide the LLM effectively.
-The current implementation leverage this type of prompts: e.g., "Translate the following Spark SQL query to Flink SQL, considering the provided schema.
+The current implementation leverages this type of prompt: e.g., "Translate the following Spark SQL query to Flink SQL, considering the provided schema.
 Ensure semantic equivalence and valid Flink syntax."

-• To assess the evaluation it is recommended to add a step to the agentic workflow to validate the syntax of the generated Flink SQL.
-A better validation, is to assess semantic equivalence by assessing if the Flink SQL query produces the same results as the or ksqlDB, Spark SQL query on a given dataset.
+• For evaluation assessment, it is recommended to add a step to the agentic workflow to validate the syntax of the generated Flink SQL.
+Better validation involves assessing semantic equivalence by determining if the Flink SQL query produces the same results as the ksqlDB or Spark SQL query on a given dataset.

-For validation it may be relevant to have a knowledge base of common translation error.
+For validation, it may be relevant to have a knowledge base of common translation errors.
 When the Validation Agent reports an error, the Refinement Agent attempts to correct the Flink SQL.
 It might feed the error message back to the LLM with instructions to fix it.
-The knowledge Base should be populated with human-curated rules for common translation pitfalls.
+The knowledge base should be populated with human-curated rules for common translation pitfalls.

-It may be important to explain why translation was done a certain way to better tune prompts.
-For complex queries or failures, a human review ("human in the loop") and correction mechanism will be essential, with the system learning from these corrections.
+It may be important to explain why a translation was done a certain way to better tune prompts.
+For complex queries or failures, human review ("human in the loop") and correction mechanisms will be essential, with the system learning from these corrections.

 Limitations